Spcman/getting-to-know-julia/_posts/2019-10-21-monte-carlo-investment-earnings.md

 end
 ```

-By running many simulations (grey lines) we can take the mean and quantiles each of each day's simulations and after a while we start to see deterministic predictions emerging.
+By running many simulations (see grey lines below) we can take the mean and quantiles each of each day's simulations and after a while we start to see deterministic predictions emerging.
 The area between green and blue can be interpreted as ‘good’ market conditions.
 The area between the blue and the red would be ‘bad’ market conditions.

 ```julia